rnpbr/opennetworking-docs/docs/en/Laboratórios/Telegraf-Lab/index.md

 * **SNMP**: periodic reading of the routers.
 * **IPFIX**: export of traffic flows.
-* **Docker and system**: collection of local container metrics.
+* **Docker and system**: local container metrics collection.

 ### 7.2 InfluxDB

 Time series database where Telegraf metrics are stored.
-It can be accessed through port 8086.
+Accessible on port 8086.

 ### 7.3 Chronograf